-IN REDSKINS HISTORY
+IN WASHINGTON HISTORY

-The Washington Redskins played their first game at Jack Kent Cooke Stadium on September 14, 1997.
+The Washington Redskins (now known as the Washington Football Team) played their first game at Jack Kent Cooke Stadium on September 14, 1997.
 With 80,116 seats, it was the largest stadium in the NFL.
 Three tiers of red and yellow seats circle the entire playing field.
 Two video-boards are located beyond both endzones.
 In 1999, Daniel Snyder bought the Redskins and decided to sell the naming rights to Federal Express.
 Jack Kent Cooke Stadium was renamed FedEx Field.
 Since he bought the team in 1999, Snyder has spent millions of dollars renovating the stadium.
 Before the 2000 season, nearly 3,000 seats were added, including a new owners club suite level and escalators to the upper deck.
 FedEx Field was expanded again before the 2004 season.
 The seating capacity was increased from 86,000 to over 91,000.
 Ten rows of seats were added to the back of the lower bowl section that rings the north half of the stadium.
 The number of luxury suites also increased from 199 to 243.
 After the 2009 season, the video/scoreboards located in both endzones were replaced with new 100 foot long HD video/scoreboards.
 FedEx Field has many amenities including several restaurants that overlook the field and a Redskins Hall of Fame.
-Displayed on the upper level balcony, circling the seating bowl, is the Redskins Ring of Fame that contains 40 names of Redskins players and coaches.
-Located above the north endzone are championship flags that commemorate the Redskins playoff history.
+Displayed on the upper level balcony, circling the seating bowl, is the Ring of Fame that contains 40 names of players and coaches.
+Located above the north endzone are championship flags that commemorate the team’s playoff history.

 FedEx Field is no longer one of the largest stadiums in the NFL.
 After the 2010 season, over 6,000 seats were removed from the endzone areas of both upper decks.
-The Redskins removed the seats in order to create a party deck, standing room only, sections in each endzone.
+The team removed the seats in order to create a party deck, standing room only, sections in each endzone.
 After the 2011 season an additional 4,000 seats were removed further reducing the seating capacity to 79,000.
 Renovations to the fifth level luxury suites were also completed before the start of the 2012 season.
-The capacity of the stadium was further reduced prior to the 2015 season when the Redskins removed the top eight rows of the upper deck.
+The capacity of the stadium was further reduced prior to the 2015 season when the team removed the top eight rows of the upper deck.
 The team is currently exploring options of possibly building a new stadium, possibly on the site of RFK Stadium.
 In March 2016 the team unveiled a concept of a potential 60,000 seat stadium.
 No potential sites or opening dates have been determined.